 B.A.
 (Hons.), M.App.Psych (Clinical), Clinical Psychologist

 James completed his studies at Murdoch University in Western Australia, where he also worked as a sessional academic.
 James’s studies focused on clinical concepts such as identifying burnout in Education Assistants and identify psychological issues that get in the way of treatment for Obstructive Sleep Apnoea.
-James completed his Masters dissertation in collaboration with Sir Charles Gairdner Hospital, focussing on therapeutic correlates of Obstructive Sleep Apnoea.
+James completed his Masters dissertation in collaboration with Sir Charles Gairdner Hospital.